Control Statements in C

 body of code(s);

 A blank second conditional statement means no test condition to control the exit from the loop.
-So, in the absence of second statement, it is required to test the condition inside the loop otherwise it results in an infinite loop where the control never exits from the loop.
+So, in the absence of a second statement, it is required to test the condition inside the loop otherwise it results in an infinite loop where the control never exits from the loop.

 (d) for (- – – ; – – – ;increment/decrement)